 But perhaps a central question remains: is shocking satire ever appropriate for those of us who aspire to whatever is true, noble, right, pure, lovely, admirable, excellent and praiseworthy?
 Well, let’s take a look at what Paul (the man I just paraphrased) has to say when he feels like being sarcastic:

 Many people, Christians and non, are probably familiar with the above passage.
-I paraphrase the verse to show that 1) it’s a good example of sharp, grotesque satire in scripture and 2) it’s an example of good satire, period.
+I paraphrase the verse to show that 1) it could be a good example of sharp, grotesque satire in scripture and 2) an example of good satire, period.
 While I’ve read the passage many times, it dawned on me that Paul’s language would be seen as inappropriate if used today among Church-folk in the way that he used it then.